 The Semarchy xDM architecture includes the following components:

-A Java EE Application Server (Tomcat, Oracle WebLogic, Glassfish, etc) running the Semarchy xDM Application.
+A Java EE application server (Tomcat, WildFly, etc.) running the Semarchy xDM application.

-xDM on AWS Marketplace is launched as a single AWS EC2 Instance, containing a pre-configured PostgreSQL Database with ready-to-use schemas for the repository and the data locations.
-It also starts up a Tomcat application server where the Semarchy xDM application is already installed and configured.
+The xDM instance on AWS Marketplace is initiated as a single AWS EC2 instance, featuring a pre-configured PostgreSQL database with ready-to-use schemas for both the repository and data locations.
+Additionally, it starts up a Tomcat application server with the Semarchy xDM application already installed and configured.

-An xDM production environment on AWS should normally use the Amazon Relational Database Service (RDS).
-The benefits of using RDS include resizable capacity and automated DBA tasks, such as backups and patching.
+Typically, an xDM production environment on AWS should use the Amazon Relational Database Service (RDS).
+Leveraging RDS offers advantages like scalable capacity and automated database administration tasks such as backups and patching.

-A Key Pair is required to create the EC2 Instance running xDM.
-In this step, we will create this key pair.
+A key pair is required to create the EC2 instance running xDM.
+In this section, we will create this key pair.

-If you already have a key pair defined in your AWS account, you can skip this task and move on to the next section, Launch an xDM Instance.
+If you already have a key pair defined in your AWS account, you can move on to ④ Launch an xDM instance.

-You use a key pair to establish secure connections to the EC2 Instance in order to:
+Key pairs are used to establish secure connections to the EC2 instance in order to: